-Genital warts) or Condyloma acuminata are a sexually transmitted infection that causes small, pink or skin-colored growths around or inside the anus or on the labia, at the opening of the vagina.
-In the USA, genital warts are the most frequent sexually transmitted infection.
-More women have warts than men, although warts affect both genders.
+Genital warts or Condyloma acuminata are a sexually transmitted infection that causes small, pink or skin-coloured growths around or inside the anus or on the labia, at the opening of the vagina.
+The infection is caused by some low-risk strains of the HPV.
+While being infected by high-risk strains could cause cervical dysplasia or cancer.

 The human papillomavirus (HPV) causes Genital warts.
-There are over hundred different kinds of HPV, which can cause various types of problems.
-The prime cause of warts is caused due to HPV types 6 and 11 are, and the prime causes of cervical cancer is due to types 16 and 18 are.
+There are over a hundred different kinds of HPV, which can cause various types of problems.
+The prime cause of warts is due to HPV types 6 and 11, while the prime causes of cervical cancer are due to types 16 and 18.
 The wart-creating strains of HPV do not normally cause cancer.